LakshayaTohan/OpenRSS/README.md

 # OpenRSS
-A work in progress RSS Viewer app, made with Kotlin and Android Studio.
+A minimal RSS Viewer app, made with Kotlin and Android Studio.